Avoid Integrated and Netlist Data Flows Slowing Design Starts

 Migrating Causes One Giant Bucket of Errors

 It is disheartening to get a multitude of errors when migrating from your netlist-based design.
 The tool vendor assures that the new environment would maintain legacy designs.
 Instead, you are getting packager-related errors while migrating to the central library.
 All the work in the legacy design is corrupted.
-It is painful to find that a working design, along with its annotations are gone.
+It is painful to find that a working physical design, along with its annotations are gone.

 Although you might have been excited to migrate into a newer tool version, by now, you have lost confidence in the vendor’s ability to maintain integrity with your old, working files.
-I can imagine your disappointment when you migrate legacy or work-in-progress designs into the new integrated environment only to get multiple packager-related errors.
+I can imagine your disappointment when you migrate legacy or work-in-progress designs into the new integrated circuit only to get multiple packager-related errors.

 Keep your legacy design documents intact during migration